arifoyong/SingaporeBusMap/README.md

 ## Technologies

-Other than MapBox-GL, the project uses React, Next.js & Tailwind CSS.
+Other than MapBox-GL, the project uses Next.js, React Context & Tailwind CSS.

 In development mode, a reverse proxy was used to request data to LTA DATAMALL API.
 Reverse proxy is necessary to avoid CORS issue.